sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/introduction/introduction.md

 I believe that if you like to code, you can do this.

 This book is meant for people who depend on screen reader and text-to-speach (TTS) technology.
-It has usefull elements for people with partial sight, but it is mostly meant for people who have little to no vision.
+It has useful elements for people with partial sight, but it is mostly meant for people who have little to no vision.
 I believe that how people with partial sight use technology comes closer to how a visual person would use technology.
 If you come from a sighted world and now depend on TTS, programming is way harder dan working with magnifications for example.